neondatabase/website/content/docs/guides/prisma-tutorial.md

 isDraft: false
 ---

-This guide describes how to connect a Prisma project to a Neon PostgreSQL database.

 Prisma is an open source next-generation ORM that consists of the following parts:

 - Prisma Client: Auto-generated and type-safe query builder for Node.js & TypeScript
 - Prisma Migrate: Migration system
 - Prisma Studio: GUI to view and edit data in your database.

+This tutorial steps you though how to connect from Prisma to Neon, how to use Prisma Migrate to create and evolve a schema, how to add data using the Neon SQL Editor or Prisma Studio, how to send queries using Prisma Client, and finally, how to to introspect an existing database using the Prisma CLI.

 ## Step 1: Create a Neon project and copy the connection string